Mouth Taping for Better Sleep

 • Nose breathing helps keep your sinuses from drying out.

-• It humidifies the air you inhale which helps chronic lung diseases like asthma.
+• It humidifies the air you inhale, which helps with chronic lung diseases like asthma.

 • The increased moisture in your sinuses and lungs makes you less susceptible to airborne diseases.